 Admissions are Open on a Rolling Basis!

 For Diploma: Fee for taking this diploma is USD 2400 (as against USD 3000, if paid for each stand-alone course separately).
-Fee for alumni of UPEACE and the Centre enrolling for the Diploma programme is USD 2100.
+Fee for alumni of UPEACE and the Centre enrolling for the Diploma course is USD 2100.

 For Diploma and 10 Academic Credits: Participants are also able to take the five courses in the diploma for a total of 10 graduate level academic credits offered by UPEACE (2 academic credits for each course).
 The total cost of participating in the diploma for academic credits is USD 4900 (USD 2400 + USD 2500).
 For alumni of UPEACE and the Centre, the total cost is USD 4600 (USD 2100 + USD 2500).